kuzzleio/documentation-old/src/sdk-reference/security/create-role.md

 }
 ```

-Create a new role in Kuzzle Backend.
+Create a new role in Kuzzle.

 <aside class="notice">
 There is a small delay between role creation and its availability in our search layer (usually a couple of seconds).